Wednesday, October 15, 2025

 Katy Thompson, Planning Committee Co-Chair

-Morning Plenary: Soil Health
+Morning Plenary: Soil Organic Matter—Does It Hold Water?

 Dr. Anna Cates, University of Minnesota